wagslane/blog/content/posts/a-case-against-a-case-for-the-book-of-mormon.md

 The less similar the two books are, ("View of the Hebrews" and "The Book of Mormon") the less likely it is that Smith plagiarized from "View of the Hebrews".
 However, asserting that there are differences is not any sort of proof against the similarities that do exist.
 At the end of the day there is no concrete evidence of plagiarism, so readers should decide for themselves.
 A list of similarities can be found here: https://read.cesletter.org/bom/#view-of-the-hebrews

-It's also worth pointing out that this isn't a case *for* the book of mormon, but a refutation of a case *against* the book of mormon.
+It's also worth pointing out that this isn't a case *for* the Book of Mormon, but a refutation of a case *against* the Book of Mormon.

 ## Pg 27.
 Joseph Smith the Creative Genius

 > Many critics today subscribe to the theory that Joseph Smith alone was able to compose the Book of Mormon because he was a creative genius.
 This is a 180-degree turnabout from the premise of earlier critics, who claimed that Joseph was too illiterate, too ignorant to write such a work on his own…. the critics have now come full circle, back to the same argument.. that Joseph Smith was the sole author of the Book of Mormon.

-Showing that different critics of Mormonism (or of any religion) have different (or changing) theories on how religious history could have happened does not in any way provide evidence for the truthfullness of the religion(s) in question.
-Critics aren’t a monolithic group who claim to all hold the same beliefs.
+Showing that different critics of Mormonism (or of any religion) have different (or changing) theories on how religious history could have happened does not in any way provide evidence for the truthfulness of the religion(s) in question.
+Critics aren’t a monolithic group that claims to all hold the same beliefs.
 Callister can’t prove the critics wrong by asserting the well-known fact that some have different theories than others.

-The truth is that we might not ever know with a high-degree of confidence exactly who wrote which parts of the book or how long it took in total.
-All we have are the documents themselves and testimony of the people involved.
+The truth is that we might not ever know with a high degree of confidence exactly who wrote which parts of the book or how long it took in total.
+All we have are the documents themselves and the testimony of the people involved.

 ## Bad sources used for testimony

-As I've pointed out before, any testimonies given by the inner-circle of BoM creators must not be given credit.
-Whether or not the book is true we would expect the creators to defend it's truthfulness.
+As I've pointed out before, any testimonies given by the inner circle of BoM creators must not be given credit.
+Whether or not the book is true we would expect the creators to defend its truthfulness.
 Many times Callister relies on the testimony of Joseph’s family, friends, and leaders of the church as a source to prove the authenticity of the BoM.
 Examples include:

-* "Jospeh’s wife Emma, the person who knew him better than any other, confirmed this conclusion, "Joseph Smith could neither write nor dictate a coherent and well-worded letter, let alone dictate a book like the Book of Mormon." pg.
+* "Joseph's wife Emma, the person who knew him better than any other, confirmed this conclusion, "Joseph Smith could neither write nor dictate a coherent and well-worded letter, let alone dictate a book like the Book of Mormon." pg.
 28
 * "The suggestion that Joseph Smith researched and read a substantial number of these books or other local resources is a far cry from his mother’s observation…" pg.
 28
 * "Is there any record that Joseph had any of these books or notes present when he translated the Book of Mormon?
 No. Emma Smith was a firsthand witness of this." pg.
 29
 * "Mr. Whitmer emphatically asserts as did Harris and Cowdery, that while Smith was dictating the translation, he had no manuscript…" pg.
 30